russellgordon/ics3u-s2-2023-24/src/site/notes/Home.md

 > [!IMPORTANT]
 > There is far too much content listed today to complete in a single class.
 >
-> While Mr. Gordon is away with illness, use each class to make progress based on where *you* are, personally, with your learning.
-Some students have already completed items 1 and 2 above, so they should work on item 3.
-Some students have not completed any of these items, so they should begin with item 1.
+> Continue with the items listed in order, where you left off from yesterday's class.

 ###### For Evening Study
 - [ ] Take a maximum of 30 minutes and make progress on one of the items listed above.
 - [ ] Be sure to continue posting on Notion to share progress and ask questions.
-	- Mr. Gordon is not well enough to be at school but will make an effort to send some replies and feedback through Notion.
+	- Mr. Gordon is still not well enough to be at school but will make an effort to send some replies and feedback through Notion.

 </div></div>